WilliamDG/screenNews/README.md

 # How to use it:
 <br />✔️ Install Java 8
 <br />✔️ Start it
-<br />✔️ Edit the "settings.json" file with your cusom settings (if you leave them empty, the default values are taken as in the examples file auto-created)
+<br />✔️ Edit the "settings.json" file with your cusom settings (if you leave them empty, the default values are taken as in the example file)
 <br />✔️ Press " f " to full screen and " ESC " to quit full screen mode
 <br />✔️ Enjoy it!